 Nietzsche.
 Esp. in relation to Heidegger and the overcoming of

 metaphysics; poetry; the 'homeless' condition.

-― Queen of the young uns who ask what exactly is rimminG, Tuesday, 2 July 2002 00:00 (fifteen years ago) Permalink
+― Queen of the young uns who ask what exactly is rimminG, Tuesday, 2 July 2002 00:00 (sixteen years ago) Permalink

 K-blimey I'm enjoying this book!!!

 ― alext, Friday, 5 July 2002 00:00 (sixteen years ago) Permalink

 Where's a good place to start with Nietzsche?
 'Birth of Tragedy'? or 'Zarathustra'?

 ― Chelvis, Thursday, 23 October 2008 11:25 (nine years ago) Permalink